-Joshua Schulman was appointed President and CEO of the Coach Brand in June 2017, responsible for all aspects of the Coach Brand globally.
-Prior to joining Coach, Mr. Schulman served as President, Bergdorf Goodman and NMG International at Neiman Marcus Group.
+Joshua Schulman was appointed Chief Executive Officer and Brand President, Coach in June 2017, responsible for all aspects of the Coach brand globally.
+Prior to joining the Company, Mr. Schulman served as President, Bergdorf Goodman and NMG International at Neiman Marcus Group.
 Mr. Schulman joined Neiman Marcus Group in 2012 and assumed additional responsibility for NMG International with the acquisition of MyTheresa.com in 2014.
-From 2007 until 2012, Mr. Schulman was Chief Executive Officer of Jimmy Choo, Ltd. Prior to Jimmy Choo, Mr. Schulman served in senior executive roles at global retail and luxury brands including Managing Director, International Strategic Alliances, Gap, Inc., Executive Vice President, Worldwide Merchandising and Wholesale, Yves Saint Laurent, as well as Worldwide Director, Women's Readyto-Wear, Gucci.
+From 2007 until 2012, Mr. Schulman was Chief Executive Officer of Jimmy Choo, Ltd. Prior to Jimmy Choo, Mr. Schulman served in senior executive roles at global retail and luxury brands including Managing Director, International Strategic Alliances, Gap, Inc., Executive Vice President, Worldwide Merchandising and Wholesale, Yves Saint Laurent, as well as Worldwide Director, Women's Ready-to-Wear, Gucci.
 Mr. Schulman attended New York University and Parsons School of Design.
-In addition, Mr. Schulman sits on the Board of Farrow & Ball, Ltd.
+In addition, Mr. Schulman sits on the Board of Farrow & Ball,